 - Do you take initiative to complete tasks without direction?

-These are merely samples of the types of questions you may encounter during a medical assistant interview.
-Since the actual questions you will encounter can vary greatly, it is important to spend time truly thinking about why you are applying for a position, what you love about medical assisting, and what skills and talents you bring to the table.
+This is just a sample of the types of questions you may encounter during a medical assistant job interview.
+Since the actual questions you encounter may vary greatly, it is important to spend time truly thinking about why you are applying for the position, what you love about medical assisting, and what skills and talents you bring to the table.

-Becoming a medical assistant is a relatively simple process considering the many rewards the profession offers.
-If you are truly interested in this career and have the work, drive, and dedication needed to get your training and to land a job, you will find yourself in one of the most promising careers in modern healthcare.
+Becoming a medical assistant is a relatively simple process, especially when you consider the many rewards the profession offers.
+If you have the drive and dedication needed to pursue training and land a medical assistant job, you will find yourself working in one of the most promising careers in healthcare.

 Still want to become a medical assistant?
 Check out our list of the top regionally accredited medical assistant programs.